 - i.
 Has regard to conserving the natural beauty, wildlife and cultural heritage of the South Downs National Park; - ii.
-Considers re-designing the entrance to accommodate any increase in traffic; - iii.
+Considers re-designing the entrance to accommodate any increase in traffic: - iii.
 Is designed in such a way that the massing and height of any proposal is appropriate to the area;

 - iv.
 Any development should be sympathetic to existing listed buildings adjacent to the site; - v.
 Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - vi.
 All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
 Under no circumstances should any other external lighting be installed without prior consent from the local planning authority. - vii.
 Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - viii.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality - Horsham District Local Plan (2023-2040).

-4.46 This policy enables the appropriate expansion of the popular garden centre to the west of the village to create more jobs but only within defined area to minimise impact on the National Park.
-The policy requires that the design of these proposals must show how the layout of new buildings will not harm the character of the Park.

-4.47 This policy also protects the South Downs Light Railway which is a highly valued visitor attraction within the Centre.

-4.48 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.46 This policy enables the appropriate expansion of the popular garden centre to the west of the village to create more jobs but only within defined area to minimise impact on the National Park.
+The policy requires that the design of these proposals must show how the layout of new buildings will not harm the character of the Park. - 4.47 This policy also protects the South Downs Light Railway which is a highly valued visitor attraction within the Centre. - 4.48 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.

 Policy 10: Multi-Purpose Community & Sports Centre, Pulborough i.
-Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
-Under no circumstances should any other external lighting be installed without prior consent from the local planning authority.
+Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory;